nixworks/public/news/2004/12/21/README.md

 ##### European Union
 ### [ European Union ministers postpone a controversial vote on the proposed Directive on the patentability of computer-implemented inventions in the EU after Poland asks for more time to think about it. ](/news/2004/12/21/european-union-ministers-postpone-a-controversial-vote-on-the-proposed-directive-on-the-patentability-of-computer-implemented-inventions-in.md)
-_Context: Directive on the patentability of computer-implemented inventions, European Union_
+_Context: European Union, Directive on the patentability of computer-implemented inventions_

 ##### Boeing Delta 4 Heavy
 ### [ The Boeing Delta 4 Heavy rocket launches successfully for the first time. ](/news/2004/12/21/the-boeing-delta-4-heavy-rocket-launches-successfully-for-the-first-time.md)